-1. The College is committed to:

-1.1.
-Assisting those who have been affected by sexual violence by providing choices, including detailed information and support, such as provision of and/or referral to counselling and medical care, information about legal options, safety planning, and appropriate interim measures such as academic and other accommodations;
+- 1. The College is committed to: - 1.1.
+Assisting those who have been affected by sexual violence by providing choices, including detailed information and support, such as provision of and/or referral to counselling and medical care, information about legal options, safety planning, and appropriate interim measures such as academic and other accommodations; - 1.2.

-- 1.2.
 Ensuring that those who disclose that they have been sexually assaulted are believed, and that their right to dignity and respect is protected throughout the process of disclosure, investigation, and institutional response; - 1.3.
 Addressing harmful attitudes and behaviours (e.g. adhering to myths of sexual violence that reinforce that the person who experienced sexual violence is somehow to blame for what happened) to support a campus culture where sexual violence is not tolerated; - 1.4.
 Treating individuals who disclose sexual violence with compassion recognizing that they are the final decision-makers about their own best interests; - 1.5.
+A complainant acting in good faith, who discloses or reports sexual violence, would not be subject to sanctions for violations of the institution's conduct policies; for example, where drug or alcohol use were involved at the time the alleged sexual violence took place.

-Ensuring that on-campus (internal) investigation procedures are available in the case of sexual violence, even when the individual chooses not to make a report to the police; - 1.6.
-Upon request of complainant, engaging in appropriate procedures for investigation and adjudication of a complaint which are in accordance with College policies, standards, and applicable collective agreements, that ensure fairness and due process; - 1.7.
-Ensuring that all contractual relationships entered into by the College will be governed by a standard contract compliance clause stating that contractors must comply with this Policy and the Ontario Human Rights Code, including cooperating in investigations.
-Breach of the clause may result in penalties, cancellation, or other sanctions; - 1.8.
-Ensuring coordination and communication among the various departments who are most likely to be involved in the response to sexual violence on campus; - Engaging in education and prevention activities within the college community, including training on responding to reports of sexual violence; - 1.10.
+- 1.6.
+Ensuring that on-campus (internal) investigation procedures are available in the case of sexual violence, even when the individual chooses not to make a report to the police; - 1.7.
+Upon request of complainant, engaging in appropriate procedures for investigation and adjudication of a complaint which are in accordance with College policies, standards, and applicable collective agreements, that ensure fairness and due process; - 1.8.
+1.8 During the institution's investigative process, those who share their experience of sexual violence through disclosing, accessing support, and/or reporting to the institution, would not be subject to unrelated questions (e.g., past sexual history) by the institution's staff or investigators. - 1.9.
+Ensuring that all contractual relationships entered into by the College will be governed by a standard contract compliance clause stating that contractors must comply with this Policy and the Ontario Human Rights Code, including co-operating in investigations.
+Breach of the clause may result in penalties, cancellation, or other sanctions; - 1.10.
+Ensuring coordination and communication among the various departments who are most likely to be involved in the response to sexual violence on campus; - 1.11.
+Engaging in education and prevention activities within the college community, including training on responding to reports of sexual violence; - 1.12.
 Providing information to the College community about our sexual violence policies and protocol.
-The college will maintain a dedicated webpage with this policy and relevant support and resource information; and,

-1.11.
-Monitoring and updating our policies and protocols to ensure that they remain effective and in line with other existing policies and best practices.
+The college will maintain a dedicated webpage with this policy and relevant support and resource information; and, - 1.13.
+Monitoring and updating our policies and protocols to ensure that they remain effective and in line with other existing policies and best practices. - 2.
+Reporting and Responding to Sexual Violence - 2.1 Members of the College community, with the exception of those mentioned in 2.2, should immediately report sexual violence incidents they witness or have knowledge of, or where they have reason to believe that sexual violence has occurred or may occur.
+Those who have experienced sexual violence are encouraged to come forward to access resources or make a report as soon as they are comfortable doing so, but they are not obligated to lodge a formal complaint for investigation to obtain supports, services or accommodations from the College.